 Those warnings reflect hard lessons from Iraq and Syria, where U.S. interventions left Turkey absorbing millions of refugees and managing years of regional spillover.

-Turkey’s caution is not rooted in affection for Iran’s Islamic Republic.
-Ankara has repeatedly confronted Tehran over the past decade: supporting Azerbaijan when Iran threatened Baku in 2020, fortifying the Iranian border, and backing opposing sides in Syria’s civil war.
+Turkey’s caution is not rooted in affection for Iran’s Islamic republic.
+Ankara has repeatedly confronted Tehran over the past decade by supporting Azerbaijan when Iran threatened Baku in 2020, fortifying the Iranian border and backing opposing sides in Syria’s civil war.

-Mr. Erdogan underscored that rivalry in December 2020 when he read a poem in Baku referencing “divided Azerbaijan,” a pointed signal given his earlier imprisonment for reciting politically charged poetry.
+Mr. Erdogan underscored this point in December 2020, when he read a poem in Baku referencing “divided Azerbaijan,” a pointed signal given his earlier imprisonment for reciting politically charged poetry.

-Still, Mr. Fidan said he does not expect the Iranian regime to collapse, describing the current unrest as smaller than the 2022 protests — an assessment some Iranian analysts dispute but one that reflects Ankara’s broader focus on instability rather than regime survival.
+Still, Mr. Fidan said he does not expect the Iranian regime to collapse.
+He said the current unrest is smaller than the 2022 protests.
+Some Iranian analysts dispute that assessment, although it reflects Ankara’s broader focus on instability rather than regime survival.

 “Despite the underlying tension and competition in Iran-Turkey relations, preserving Iran’s territorial integrity and stability is a priority for Turkey,” said Mustafa Caner, arguing that unrest lacking clear leadership or political direction is unlikely to translate into regime change.

-SETA analysts also caution against foreign intervention or escalatory rhetoric, warning that outside pressure could worsen instability rather than produce reform.
+SETA analysts also caution against foreign intervention or escalatory rhetoric.
+They said outside pressure could worsen instability rather than produce reform.
 In Ankara’s strategic calculus, pressure that erodes state authority in Iran is viewed less as leverage than as a trigger for broader regional disruption affecting borders and energy routes.

 The reasoning is rooted in experience.
-When the United States intervened in Iraq in the 1990s, Turkey absorbed refugee waves and economic shock.
-After Syria collapsed in 2011, Turkey ended up hosting between four and five million refugees — a burden Ankara says it is still managing.
+When the United States intervened in Iraq in the 1990s, Turkey absorbed waves of refugees and economic shock.
+After Syria collapsed in 2011, Turkey ended up hosting 4 million to 5 million refugees.
+Ankara says it is still managing the burden.

-During last year’s 12-day war between Iran and Israel, Turkish officials quietly signaled that, unlike with Syria, Ankara would not welcome Iranian refugees.
+During the 12-day war between Iran and Israel last year, Turkish officials quietly signaled that, unlike with Syria, Ankara would not welcome Iranian refugees.
 Authorities increased border security and conveyed through back channels that Turkey had reached capacity.

-“Turkey has a very bad memory about destabilization of its neighbors, especially Iraq since 2003,” said Serhan Afacan, who heads Ankara’s Center for Iranian Studies.
+“Turkey has a very bad memory about destabilization of its neighbors, especially Iraq since 2003,” said Serhan Afacan, who heads the Center for Iranian Studies in Ankara.
 “And Syria is even worse.”

-If Iran follows a similar course, he warned, “you have the Turks, millions of them, you have the Kurds, the Arabs, the Baluch.
+If Iran follows a similar course, he said, “you have the Turks, millions of them, you have the Kurds, the Arabs, the Baluch.
 That’s a mess Turkey doesn’t want to deal with.”
-At the same time, Mr. Afacan said he does not see such a scenario unfolding in the foreseeable future.
+Still, Mr. Afacan said, he does not foresee such a scenario.

 Tehran shifts blame outward